 2. Hellfire Club

 Hellfire Club, or Montpelier Hill, is a hunting lodge on the city’s beautiful patch of nature.
 Dubliners typically arrive here for peaceful walks on the rolling hills and forest trails.
-The area is tranquil and unsuspecting until you hear the history and origin of its name of why it’s one of the more haunted places in Ireland.
+The area is tranquil and unsuspecting until you hear the history and origin of its name and why it’s one of the more haunted places in Ireland.

 Around 1729, after the hunting lodge owner passed away, a group of young troublemakers started a secret society called the Hellfire Club.
-It is unclear what they did at this club aside from an explanation of “immoral acts” and satan worship.
+It is unclear what they did at this club aside from an explanation of “immoral acts,” and Satan worship.

 The most famous tale from this area is about a young man who played a card game with a stranger.
 A card falls, and as the stranger bends to pick it up, he notices that the stranger’s feet have changed to hooves instead.

 While you may not see any hooved creatures, you may experience lurking shadows, moving figures, and a few unfamiliar smells at this haunted place in Dublin.
+If you’re into this kind of thing, you’ll want to add this to your 7-day Ireland itinerary during your trip.

 3. The Shelbourne Hotel

-It’s not rare for hotels to be old and have a few dark secrets, and this nearly 200-year-old luxury hotel on Stephen’s Green is no exception.
+While there are haunted houses in Ireland you can visit, it’s not rare for hotels to be old and have a few dark secrets, and this nearly 200-year-old luxury hotel on Stephen’s Green is no exception.

 When looking for places to stay in Dublin, you can spend the night at the Shelbourne Hotel for a night of ghost spotting at one of the most haunted places in Ireland.
 Guests often report taps spontaneously opening, seeing shadows, and feeling odd presences around them.